This colourful roasted beet salad is super tasty and nutrient rich. It is sweet and tangy, crunchy and creamy, and satisfying!

 Serve with roasted/barbecued meats, or as a light meal with a piece of freshly baked bread to soak up the dressing.

-TIP: to remove beet stains easily from fingers and more information on beets, read Love your beets.
+Pro tip: to remove beet stains easily from fingers and more information on beets, read The Ultimate Guide to Beets.

 The sultanas I used are from the brand Crazy Jack Organic (I used them to make this yummy Cardamom and Sultana Tea Loaf).
 There’s no need to soak them first as they are juicy as they are.

-- 5 beets, roasted and cut in quarters or store bought cooked beets
+- 5 roasted beets or store bought cooked beets, cut into quarters

 - 1 tablespoon sultanas

-- 2 tablespoons white stilton cheese, crumbled or vegetarian cheese
+- 2 tablespoons stilton cheese or vegetarian cheese, crumbled

 - 1 tablespoon lemon juice